 Records analyzed in this "safe routes to school" analysis involved all reported pedestrian crash locations for persons ages 5 through 18 in the cities, villages and towns of the metropolitan planning area.
 While the crash file contains a wealth of information, the most interesting attributes describe: the intersection or mid-block location where each crash took place; the day, hour and date of each crash; the roadway and weather conditions; the conditions affecting the driver of the motor vehicle; and the age of the driver.
 All of the crashes involved persons between the ages of 5 and 18 who were presumably (based on the location, day, hour and date of the crash) traveling to or from school.
-One of the ten crashes in the metropolitan planning area involving school-age pedestrians during school days and hours was also confirmed to have involved a teenage driver (ages 16 through 18), also presumably heading to or from school.
-One Update to the Year 2045 Sheboygan Area Transportation Plan of the ten crashes in the metropolitan planning area involved wet road conditions due to rain.
+One of the ten crashes in the metropolitan planning area involved a teenage driver (ages 16 through 18), also presumably heading to or from school.
+One of the ten crashes in the metropolitan planning area involved wet road conditions due to rain.